-The North Clack Integrated Resource Project Environmental Assessment (EA) contains a discussion of the setting, ecological processes, resource conditions, the purpose and need for action, the proposed action designed to achieve the purpose and need, project design criteria, alternatives considered, and the effects and benefits of those alternatives.
+This draft Decision Notice is made available with the Environmental Assessment for the North Clack Integrated Resource Project pursuant to 36 CFR 218.7(b).
+The North Clack Integrated Resource Project Environmental Assessment (EA) contains an in-depth discussion of the setting, ecological processes, resource conditions, the purpose and need for action, the proposed action designed to achieve the purpose and need, project design criteria, alternatives considered, the effects and benefits of those alternatives.

 All section (s.) number references are to sections of the EA unless specified otherwise.
 The EA is incorporated by reference, summarized below, and can be found at the Forest's web site.
 Acres and miles are approximate since they are derived from GIS.
 The Mt.
 Hood National Forest is referred to as 'the Forest' in this document.
 The Mt.
-Hood National Forest Land and Resource Management Plan, as amended, is referred to as the 'Forest Plan' in this document.
+Hood National Forest Land and Resource Management Plan (1990) and Standards and Guidelines, as amended, are referred to as the 'Forest Plan' in this document.